Euday L. Bowman: Biography

 Euday Bowman was the paternal descendant of an early 18th-century German immigrant named Baumann.
-Two of Bowman's colonial Baumann ancestors fought in the American Revolution.
+Three of Bowman's relatives fought in the American Revolution, including two cousins and one direct ancestor.
 Though several books list Bowman's birth year according to a tradition as 1887, official records show his birthdate as November 9, 1886.
 He was born and lived in what was then a village in Tarrant County, TX.
-The area, originally named Bowman Springs (according to some sources Bowman Spring) after his grandfather, Isaac Gatewood Bowman (1820-1907), was renamed Webb around 1895.
+The area, originally named Bowman Springs (according to some sources Bowman Spring) after his grandfather, Isaac Gatewood Bowman (1820–1907), was renamed Webb around 1895.
 The origin of the Webb name is unknown.
 It is now a suburb in the southeast area of Arlington.
 Bowman's parents divorced when he was young and his mother moved the family to Fort Worth.
 Both his mother and sister were piano teachers.

 A contemporary of Bowman, the ragtime pianist and composer Brun Campbell, published erroneous remarks about Bowman that were subsequently spread in other published narratives.
 Contrary to Campbell's claims, Bowman did not lose a leg and did not die without heirs.
 In fact, when Brun wrote that, 24 claimants were involved in a lawsuit establishing the legitimate heirs.
 Although many sources indicate Bowman lost a leg when he tried to hop a train, that event happened to his cousin and resulted in a lawsuit ultimately decided by the Texas Supreme Court.

 In his teens and early twenties, Bowman traveled around as pianist, and was also an arranger for popular orchestras.
 He lived together with his sister, Miss Mary M. Bowman, who wrote a part of Twelfth Street Rag.
 Bowman sold the copyright to the song for just $100.
 Many years later he regained the copyright, having lost out on the royalties earned by the publisher through the many successful interpretations of that rag by artists like Louis Armstrong (1927), Bennie Moten (1927), Duke Ellington (1931), and Pee Wee Hunt (1948).
 Other works of his include Petticoat Lane Rag, Colorado Blues, Kansas City Blues, Fort Worth Blues, Tipperary Blues, Shamrock Rag, White Lily Dreams, and Old Glory On Its Way.